How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 3. List of property for division.
 The assessment can be determined independently by the plaintiff, by agreement of the parties, or reflected in an expert opinion.

-Mandatory attachments to the application in copies:
+Mandatory copies of attachments to the application:

 • Marriage certificate;

-• list of property to be divided;
+• list of property subject to division;

 • if available, an agreement on the distribution of shares or property in joint ownership;

-The form of the document can be used as the basis for drawing up a claim for the division of property.
+The form of the document can be used as the basis for drawing up a claim for division of property.

-3. If the main property to be divided is real estate, then the claim is filed at its location (Article 30 of the CPC PF).
+3. If the main property to be divided is real estate, then the claim is filed at its location (Article 30 of the Civil Procedure Code of the Russian Federation).

 • personally to the office, in this case a mark with the date of acceptance is placed on the plaintiff’s copy;